Professor Arvid Hoffmann

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 My research interests are interdisciplinary and bridge the fields of marketing and finance.
-As a primary research interest, I seek to better understand how individuals make (complex) financial decisions, such as investment choices.
-My research informs practitioners how different frames or simple primes can “debias” individuals and improve their financial decision-making.
-As a secondary research interest, I aim to better understand the interactions between capital and consumption markets.
+As a primary research interest, I aim to better understand the interactions between capital and consumption markets.
 I combine primary and secondary data to unravel how marketing actions and investments drive financial market outcomes, and vice versa.
+As a secondary research interest, I seek to better understand how individuals make (complex) financial decisions, such as investment choices.

 -